AndreaMercatanti/AndreaMercatanti.github.io/index.md

 [comment]: <> (## Works in progress)
 ## Working papers
 <!---
-- **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions**, with A. Albanese, F. Li, and J. Poulos

 - **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions** (2021) with A. Albanese, F. Li, and J. Poulos. _IZA, Institute of Labor Economics, Discussion papers series, n.
 14472_.
 -->